Travel, Learn and Serve During Your Spring Break

 To be eligible for this trip, you must be a currently enrolled NVC student in good standing with the college.

 The first down payment is due by October 5th.
 The total cost of the ASB program varies with teach trip.
 Please view the trips below for the cost of each one.
 All fees are due by Feb 1st and are non-refundable.
 See application for more details.

 How to apply:

-Click here to print an application or stop by the Student Life office in HH 109 to pick one up.
-Deadline to apply is Feb 7th, 2014 by 5pm.
+Please e-mail me to receive an application or stop by the Student Life office in HH 109 to pick one up.

 ASB Baltimore, MD | Total cost will be $550

 Understanding poverty and increasing access to supportive services are the best means to reduce homelessness.
 Break’rs staff food banks, upgrade transitional housing facilities and help maintain shelters.
 Volunteers will get to spend some free time both in Baltimore and Washington, DC (30 mins away).

 ASB Killeen-Fort Hood, TX | Total cost will be $250

 The world’s largest military base is the core of this Central Texas community.
 Military service impacts families in unique ways.
 This ASB will focus not only on providing direct services to military-connected children, but also to increasing volunteers’ understanding of the challenges and benefits military service provides to families.